 Dr. Jenna Luque

-Dr. Jenna Silver Luque is an Instructor of Communication Sciences and Disorders at the USF Sarasota-Manatee campus.
+Dr. Jenna Silver Luque is an Associate Professor of Instruction of Communication Sciences and Disorders at the USF Sarasota-Manatee campus.
 She received her PhD in Communication Sciences and Disorders from University of South Florida in Tampa, her MA in Linguistics from Northwestern University in Evanston, IL, her MA in Communication Sciences and Disorders from University of Florida in Gainesville, Florida, and her BA in Linguistics and in Communication Sciences and Disorders from University of Florida.
+She is currently working toward an MS in Learning Design and Technology at USF with an anticipated completion date of 2022.

-She teaches course in Phonetics, Speech Science, and Language Development and Disorders at USF Sarasota-Manatee campus.
-Dr. Luque previously taught graduate courses.
+She teaches courses in Phonetics, Speech Science, Speech Disorders, Language Development and Disorders, and Clinical Methods online.
+Dr. Luque has previously taught graduate courses.
 She is co-author of Hands-on Phonetics, a speech science text.